 So I switched from dabbling in web development to making a career out of it.
 I left Medium and we moved up to Portland to start a more sane life, basically setting fire to 10 years of my editorial resume.

-I also blog about data ownership at The Tools We Need.
+I also used to blog about data ownership at The Tools We Need.
 I started Mind Lasers so that readers at The Tools We Need wouldn't have to put up with my off-topic ramblings.
 I'm happy you're here.